alzwded/JakMuse/README.md

 Input format
 ============

 Input is read from STDIN.
+This means you can either pipe/redirect the input from a file or write it yourself at the terminal.

+On POSIX systems, you can end STDIN on a terminal with ^D (Ctrl+D) on a blank line.
+On Windows you can end STDIN in cmd the CP/M way with ^Z<CR> (Ctrl-Z Enter) on a blank line.

 ```yacc
 input: | sequences ;